tejas-atyeti/java-assessment-trainees/README.md

-# java-assessment-trainees
-Repository for assessment of Java programming for trainees
+Repository for adding assessment solution code for Java.